Loew gambles on youth in bid to end long German drought

 That is why more defenders, including Benedikt Hoewedes who is hoping to return to action on Saturday after more than a month out with a muscle injury, will provide more options for Loew where he needs it most.

-Success-starved German fans, who jeered the team after a lackluster 1-0 win over Chile in March, have a short fuse and nothing except the title will be good enough for them.
+Success-starved German fans, who jeered the team after a lacklustre 1-0 win over Chile in March, have a short fuse and nothing except the title will be good enough for them.

 For Loew, fielding another young team at his second consecutive World Cup is a calculated risk with the stakes at their highest.